altrnate32/esp-lg-control/README.md

 ## ******* State of main:  *******
-Current state of main: tested and basic functions ok Limited testing performed (in temperatures < 5 degrees) Startup and initial stabilization functions good Running seems to work good.
-Limited testing on stalling (so far soo good).
-Almost no testing on overhoot
+Current state of main: tested and mostly ok
+Tested for serveral days and seems pretty stable Startup and initial stabilization functions good Overshoot and stall functioning as expected (maybe a little too agressive, nees some tuning)
 ## *******************************

 ## esp-lg-control -> Hobby project!